devskale/offpunk/README.md

 # AV-98

+This is a fork of the original [AV-98](https://tildegit.org/solderpunk/AV-98) by Solderpunk.
+He's not very active in maintaining it anymore.

 AV-98 is an experimental client for the
 [Gemini protocol](https://gemini.circumlunar.space).
 It is derived from the [gopher client VF-1](https://github.com/solderpunk/VF-1) by the same author.